KaltMax/Exercise-Class9/README.md

 * `npm run start`: will start the server found in the `dist` folder
 * `npm run migrate`: will start the migrations
 * `npm run prisma:generate`: will create the types for the database interactions (create, update, delete, etc, ...)
+* `npm run test`: will run Jest tests with coverage report
 * `npm run start:dev`: will start the server with nodemon that watches for changes in the code
 * `npm run migrate:dev`: will start the migrations in development mode
 * `npm run prisma:generate:dev`: will create the types for the database interactions in development mode (create, update, delete, etc, ...)